tremor-rs/tremor-www/docs/guides/metrics.md

     having type::is_number(event.value);
 ```

-What we do here is for `each` `key` in `fields` we create a metric so if our record has two fields we flatten that out and have two events.
-We then create a set of this field, the tags for the metric and the measurement for the metric.
-This gives us a unique identifyer for the metric/
+What we do here is for `each` `key` in `fields`, we create a metric, so if our record has two fields, we flatten that out and have two events.
+We then create a set of this field, the tags for the metric, and the measurement for the metric.
+This gives us a unique identifier for the metric/

 This is needed to not confuse the values for different fields.

 :::note
-   We use `group[2]` here, which referes to the the second element of the current group (indexing starts at 0).
-For a string of the entire group you can access `n+1`( in our example, since we have 3 elements it would be `group[3]`).
+   We use `group[2]` here, which refers to the second element of the current group (indexing starts at 0).
+For a string of the entire group, you can access `n+1`( in our example, since we have three elements, it would be `group[3]`).
 :::

 ### Windowing

-To aggregate over a time range we use time based tumbling windows.
+To aggregate over a time range, we use time-based tumbling windows.
 We can define them the same way we define everything else, a `define` statement.
-They are however, not creatd, instead they're bound to the select statment they're used in.
+They are, however, not created.
+Instead, they're bound to the select statement they're used in.

 ```troy
     # use nanos for time